 Who: Texans who want to get involved in their local community

-What: The Great American Cleanup is a program to support the efforts of KTB and KAB Affiliates, nonprofits, volunteers, corporations, scout groups and communities to join forces and clear Texas roadsides of trash.
-Millions of pieces of litter accumulate on our roadways each year, which means we need your help.
-Registered participants will have access to the online event toolkit and KTB affiliates will receive trash bags and gloves.
+What: The Don't mess with Texas Trash-Off is a program to support efforts to clear Texas roadways of litter.
+Registered participants will have access to the online event toolkit and KTB affiliates will receive trash bags, recycle bags, gloves and a banner.

-When: 2020 DMWTTO dates will be posted in the future.
+When: April 1-30.
 Be sure to plan to order supplies 3 weeks prior to your scheduled cleanup to ensure timely shipment.
 An event wrap-up report must be completed within two weeks of the event date.

 Where: Don’t mess with Texas Trash-Off events can take place on any public roadway.

 Contact your local KTB Affiliate